T-Mobile CEO Legere to step down next year

 Legere said Monday the company’s shareholders were working on a new agreement, but said he could not provide a timeframe.

 Legere also said he had never been in discussions to run WeWork, saying the news reports had created an “awkward period of time” for T-Mobile.
-Japan’s Softbank Group Corp (9984.T) is the controlling shareholder for both Sprint and WeWork.
+Japan’s Softbank Group Corp is the controlling shareholder for both Sprint and WeWork.

 Sievert, also a member of T-Mobile’s board, has worked alongside Legere for the last seven years.